 Home Equity Loan

-Credit Counseling Programs
+3: Credit Counseling Programs

+Debt settlement might work well if you can’t arrange a consolidation plan, but there are downsides.
+It’s a hard ding on your credit report for seven years, causing a drop in your credit score of 75-100 points.
 The alternative – not making at least minimum monthly payments – will also have a seriously negative impact on your credit score.
 A certified credit counselor should help you weigh the alternatives.

-Consolidating Debt with a Debt Management Plan
+7: Debt Management Plan

 Nonprofit credit counselors can help you create a debt management plan that will allow you to repay various creditors with a single, lower monthly payment at a reduced interest rate.
-Perhaps just as important: Credit score isn’t a factor in qualifying for the program.
+Perhaps just as important: credit score isn’t a factor in qualifying for the program.

-Avoid companies that guarantee approval and asks for money before contacting your creditors.
+It is best to choose a nonprofit agency accredited by the National Federation for Credit Counseling (NFCC).
+Avoid companies that guarantee approval and ask for money before contacting your creditors.
 If you have questions about reputable firms, consider contacting your local state attorney office or the U.S. Bankruptcy Court for a list of referrals.